-Why do cats scratch their owners?
+Why does my cat scratch me?
 What turns a normally placid kitty into a sudden pouncer and scratcher.
 It gives everyone a fright and upsets children.

 While cats exhibit this behavior for various reasons, in most cases they are just being too playful however they can also be showing signs of aggression or fear.

-If this behavior is happening to a child it can cause problems leading to the child actively avoiding the cat, feeling hurt and generally not understanding why the cat would do such a thing.
+If a child is in fear of being scratched, he or she will actively avoid the cat, feeling hurt and generally not understanding why the cat would do such a thing.
 Children don't always understand that the cat has not taken a dislike to them.

 It’s important to find ways to stop this behavior when first noticed.
-A cat scratch can lead to other concerns such as a bacterial infection.
+A cat scratch can also lead to other concerns such as a bacterial infection.
+This can be quite painful.

 Most cats like playing a lot especially kittens.
 Kittens need to be constantly entertained in order to use their excess energy.